 The Lensman series is built on Dragons behind Dragons.
 Along about the end of each book ... or the beginning of the next ... it's revealed that the Big Bad just defeated was The Dragon for someone even higher up.
 The stories were rewritten after their original appearance so that the reader is let in on who the real Big Bad is at the beginning of Book One, but the protagonists don't find out until Book Six.

 The Mouth of Sauron may be considered a co-dragon.
-However, he doesn't present any real challenge — physical or intellectual — to the heroes in either the book or the movie adaptation; and appears to function strictly as a communication tool.
+He knew a great part of his master's plans and thinking.
+However, he doesn't present any real challenge — physical or intellectual (unless we count the emotional strain and doubt that he causes them before the Black Gate) — to the heroes in either the book or the movie adaptation; and appears to function strictly as a communication tool.

 In Unfinished Tales it's also mentioned that Sauron (still the Necromancer of Dol Guldur at that time) intended to co-opt Smaug (the dragon from The Hobbit) as a Dragon both literal and an example of this trope - but was thwarted when, ultimately thanks to actions by Gandalf, Smaug was killed during the events of that book.

-In the Film at least, Gothmog played this role to the Witch-King himself during the Battle of Minas Tirith.
+In the Film at least, Gothmog (the Orc) played this role to the Witch-King himself during the Battle of Minas Tirith.

 Walter o'Dim in Stephen King's The Dark Tower series serves the enigmatic Crimson King.
 He's a Dragon-in-Chief considering that the Crimson King is just a frail, crazy old man... albeit one with a lot of bombs at his disposal.

 Snape knows too much about Hogwarts and the Order of the Phoenix to be wasted somewhere else, and since he's Voldemort Double Agent inside the Order of the Phoenix he reports directly to him and no one else.
-He's also Dumbledore's Double Agent, which is another reason for Voldemort to keep an eye on him.
+He's also Dumbledore's Double Agent, which subverts this trope as far as intentions go.